jonnonz1/nz-statute-book/acts/public/2014/ngati-haua-claims-settlement-act-2014.md

     (ii) on or after the settlement date under a right of renewal in a lease granted before the settlement date; or (c) under section 93(4) of the Land Act 1948.

-### 126 Disposal by Waikato District Health Board
+### 126 Disposal by Health New Zealand
-The Waikato District Health Board (established by section 19(1) of the New Zealand Public Health and Disability Act 2000), or any of its subsidiaries, may dispose of RFR land to any person if the Minister of Health has given notice to the trustees that, in the Minister's opinion, the disposal will achieve, or assist in achieving, the district health board's objectives.
+Health New Zealand (established by section 11 of the Pae Ora (Healthy Futures) Act 2022), or any of its subsidiaries, may dispose of RFR land to any person if the Minister of Health has given notice to the trustees that, in the Minister's opinion, the disposal will achieve, or assist in achieving, Health New Zealand's objectives.

 **RFR landowner obligations**